You want to "WOW" your audience! GiftedWriting.com WebSiteWrite.com

 • Decide on the order of your pages.

-• Can you combine certain pages so that your web site isn't too overwhelming?
-Always go for compact and hi tech, hi impactm\, and edit, edit, edit (even if it takes weeks or months)!
+• Always go for compact and hi tech, hi impact, and edit, edit, edit (even if it takes weeks or months)!

 • For example, can I put my questionnaire or feedback page together with my order form page (or link them together)?
 Can I combine my networking links with my testimonial page?